3rd-Eden/mana/README.md

   which is the same as `npm` is using.
 - `strictSSL` Should we request everything with strict SSL.
 Defaults to `false`.
 - `maxSockets` Maximum amount of sockets.
 Defaults to `444`.
+- `prefix` The prefix for the authorization header value, defaults to `token `.

 Every property that represents time can be set with either a number in milliseconds as value or a human readable string like `10 seconds`.
 This is